modernmt/modernmt/README.md

 Every time you start a slave the model data will be rsynced to the slave.

+Note: rsyncing  of the models has been temporanealy disabled in 0.11 and models files have to be copied manually.
+To test the release please contact davide.caroselli@translated.net

 ## How to prepare your data